-Intermediate range ballistic missile, 1,500 mile range.
-Single stage, inertially guided, liquid fueled (LOX and RP-1), 65 foot long missile.
-Built by Douglas Aircraft Thor continued as a space launch vehicle for anti-satellite mission and satellite launches under the 10th and 24th Aerospace Defense Squadrons (ADS) at Vandenberg AFB, CA and Johnston Island in the Pacific.
-Basis for the Delta launch vehicle family.
+Thor was an Intermediate range ballistic missile (IRBM)with a 1,500 mile range.
+Built by Douglas Aircraft, it was a single stage, inertially guided, liquid fueled (LOX and RP-1), 65 foot long missile.
+Thor continued as a space launch vehicle for anti-satellite mission and satellite launches under the 10th and 24th Aerospace Defense Squadrons (ADS) at Vandenberg AFB, CA and Johnston Island in the Pacific.
+It was the basis for the Delta launch vehicle family.

-Deployment and Basing - Operated and maintained jointly by AF and Royal Air Force (RAF) personnel in England.
-Deployed in complexes of three missiles each, stored horizontally and launched vertically.
-SAC activated the 705th SMW at Lakenheath RAF Station to monitor Thor deployment and provide assistance to the RAF.
-Wing deactivated and functions assigned to 7th Air Division.
+Deployment and Basing - Thor was operated and maintained jointly by AF and Royal Air Force (RAF) personnel in England.
+It was deployed in complexes of three missiles each, stored horizontally and launched vertically.
+SAC activated the 705th SMW at RAF Lakenheath Station to monitor Thor deployment and provide assistance to the RAF.
+When the wing was deactivated, functions were assigned to 7th Air Division.
 SAC personnel called Authentication Officers from 99th MMS maintained control of the nuclear warheads until execution.

-Thor on alert at four locations from June1959 to mid-1963.
-Each squadron had five complexes, three missile per complex, 77th RAF SMS at Feltwell, 97th RAF SMS at Hemswell, 98th RAF SMS at Driffield and 144th RAF SMS at North Luffenbaum.
+Thor was on alert at four locations from June 1959 to mid-1963 - 77th RAF SMS at Feltwell, 97th RAF SMS at Hemswell, 98th RAF SMS at Driffield and 144th RAF SMS at North Luffenbaum.

 One USAF Authentication Officer worked with the RAF crew